dojima-foundation/tee-auth/gauth/TEST_IMPLEMENTATION_SUMMARY.md

 ## 📊 **Test Suite Overview**

 I have successfully implemented a comprehensive test suite for the gauth service covering **unit tests**, **integration tests**, and **end-to-end tests** with detailed coverage reporting and CI/CD integration.
+The test framework supports both gRPC and REST API testing with advanced coverage analysis.

 ## ✅ **What Was Implemented**